JoseEstevan/DS-Experiments/Amsterdam's Airbnb tale, complete with clickable maps/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Acknowledgements [Erik Bruin](https://www.kaggle.com/datasets/erikbruin/airbnb-amsterdam)'s for creating the dataset i used.
+Acknowledgements [Erik Bruin](https://www.kaggle.com/datasets/erikbruin/airbnb-amsterdam)'s for creating the dataset I used.
 Feel free to use the code here as you would like!